Order of Worship – October 19, 2025

 (Note: Church’s email address – office@trinitychurchtroy.org.
 Website address – www.trinitychurchtroy.org.)

-- In the narthex are copies of the booklet, “The Gospel of Jesus Christ.”
+1. Copies of the booklet, “The Gospel of Jesus Christ” are in the back of the church.
 It presents an overview of the good news of Jesus.
 The truth about who God is, who we are, and how we may live with God now and forever is presented.
 You are encouraged to pick up a few copies and share them with those you know who do not yet know Jesus or who may be questioning what it means to be a Christian.